RafaelAlbaWebify/dns-audit-tool/README.md

 A practical PowerShell-based DNS auditing tool with a WPF GUI, designed for fast operational diagnostics and CSV reporting.

+## Real-world usage

+This tool was designed based on common issues found in operational environments:

+- DNS records that exist but do not resolve correctly
+- Missing PTR records affecting reverse lookups
+- Stale entries after system changes or decommissioning

+These issues often do not generate alerts but can cause:
+- authentication problems
+- connectivity issues
+- application failures

+## Troubleshooting mindset

+Instead of relying on alerts, this tool helps identify:

+- silent inconsistencies
+- mismatched forward/reverse records
+- outdated configurations

+This reflects how real-world IT issues often behave: subtle, not obvious, and cumulative.

 ## Why this exists

 Many DNS tools are either too heavyweight for quick troubleshooting or too raw to be immediately useful in day-to-day operations.